RECORD DOCTOR V - record cleaning machine

 I am always looking for products that I think will provide outstanding value for my clients.
 This business has been running for more than 11 years and I was inspired to set up the website because I felt that there was a resurgence in interest in vinyl records and therefore people would be looking for related products, particularly cleaning products, because if there is one inescapable feature of vinyl records it is that they are notorious for their susceptibilty to dust and other crap.

-So I started my website selling the Disc Doctor cleaning system because in my research his products seemed to be the most highly regarded.
+So I started my website in 2002 selling the Disc Doctor cleaning system because in my research his products seemed to be the most highly regarded.
 Although the DD cleaning system is very effective, and hundreds of customers in Australia are achieving good results, it is laborious.
 Vacuum based cleaning machines speed up the process and more effectively remove the dirty cleaning fluid off the records, but until now have been too expensive for most vinyl enthusiasts.
 There are record cleaning devices, like Knosti and SpinClean, which give good results and enable batches of records to be cleaned more efficiently, but they still aren't as good as a record cleaning machine (RCM) which sucks the dirty fluid off the record leaving it nearly dry and ready to play.
 The main problem with RCMs is the price, our least expensive one for many years has been the Moth RCM2 at about $1200 or $900 if you assemble it from a kit.

 There have been a few low cost vacuum RCMs available over the years, mostly in the USA.
 The KABUSA EV1 requires the use of an external vacuum cleaner and I have tried to import them but without success.
 The Nitty Gritty Model 1 does have a vacuum motor but the 240V version was a lot more expensive than the 120V version and by the time it was freighted to Australia was still over $700 - a lot too high for most vinyl enthusiasts with modest numbers of records to be cleaned.